• Home

 How to use the Debt Priority Sheet

-We decided to update the Snowball Debt Tracker and simply call it Bill Detail Tracker and Debt Paydown.
+We decided to update the Snowball Debt Tracker and call it Bill Detail Tracker and Debt Paydown.

 If you have multiple credit cards, we recommend using multiple sheets for the Bill Detail Tracker.